-My dad was 4F, blind in one eye because of a BB gun accident at age ten.
+My dad (figure 1) was 4F, blind in one eye because of a BB gun accident at age ten.
 He was in any event too young to fight in WWII, and felt left out of what was always for him “the war” and devoted himself to studying it intensely through memoirs.
 The first music I can remember is him playing the soundtrack to Victory at Sea.
 I listened to that record until it was dusty and scratched beyond recognition, and this probably explains my predilection for soundtracks even now.
 And so I picked this up and for many years was enthusiastically interested in that war.
 I had several ‘Battleground’ army sets by Marx, fueled during play by images from the movie Battle of the Bulge.

 My family moved to San Diego in 1970, where I lived until I went to graduate school in 1987.
-In this I was lucky, in that although I had missed the golden age of Los Angeles in the 1950s, I was able to experience San Diego’s golden age in the 70s.
+I was lucky, in that although I had missed the golden age of Los Angeles in the 1950s, I was able to experience San Diego’s golden age in the 70s.
 I went to Saint Augustine High School, graduating in 1981, and thus witnessed the crash of PSA flight 182 early in my sophomore year.
 Six years at UCSD followed, with Physics and Classics degrees, and then ten years pursuing the PhD in Classics at Brown University.

-I spent three of the years at Brown overseas in predocs at the American Academy in Rome and the American School of Classical Studies in Athens.
+I spent three of the Brown years overseas in predocs at the American Academy in Rome and the American School of Classical Studies in Athens.
 These years, particularly the first one, in Rome, were among the most important in my life.
 Like so many Americans, I had been terrified of speaking a foreign language, but I muscled through that to become a fluent (though not particularly idiomatic) speaker of Italian.
 I had had a very parochial outlook in San Diego, and probably, looking back, a complacent one, too, but going to Rhode Island and then to Europe for years helped me become a better, more interesting person.
 It also started me on the Rome-centered path my career was to take.

 As with so many of my peers, it was long before I landed a permanent job; in my case, that was as a professor at Creighton University, in Omaha, in 2001.
-These Wanderjahre coincided with my meeting, and subsequently marrying my wife, Christina Clark, in early 1999.
+These Wanderjahre coincided with my meeting, and subsequently marrying my wife, Christina Clark (figure 4), in early 1999.
 It was one of the great fortunes of my life to meet the extended Clark family, whose patriarch, Col. Steven T. Clark, was a man of great intellectual strength and independence, and whose matriarch, Maureen, was and is one of the finest people I have ever met.
 Unfortunately, my dad, a very heavy smoker, had died of predictable causes in 1997.
-He at least lived to see me graduate from Brown, though his final crisis overlapped with the fall semester of 1998 where I was a VAP at Gustavus Adolphus College in MN.
+He at least lived to see me graduate from Brown, though his final crisis overlapped with the fall semester of 1997-1998 where I was a VAP at Gustavus Adolphus College in MN.

 I served at Creighton in their Department of Classical and Near Eastern Studies from 2001-2017.
 I did the usual things professors do for promotion, achieving the final promotion, to full professor, in spring 2016.
 This coincided with a political fight at Creighton I was involved in, and also my wife’s decision to broaden her horizons by entering administration.
 As a result, she was hired as Dean of Arts and Sciences at Marymount University in Arlington, VA, in 2016, and we pulled up stakes in Omaha to head to the Old Dominion.